crosshj/experiments/bartok/.NOTES/_scratch.md

 UNSORTED
 ========
+- https://gist.cafe/ - run code snippets on your server, embed in web
 - how to implement a programming language
 	- http://lisperator.net/pltut/
 	- http://angg.twu.net/miniforth-article.html - bootstraping a forth in 40 lines of Lua